Bloggers are writers. They write text in the form of posts. Blogging is a written, text-based medium, right?

 Infographics, the mother of all blog images, are really designed to stand on their own.

 It’s best if you use only a few points and encourage others to embed it on their site with link back to you.
 Here’s one we did on SEO vs. Social Media.
 Notice how we added the embed code with a link back to the post?
+If you want design ideas for different types of infographics, check out Venngage’s templates.

 Copy and paste this code into your blog post or web page: